KenzieMac130/CitrusToolbox/docs/artist/ArtistGuide.md

 * Animations will be resampled into linear or stepped interpolation from more advanced interpolation types used in your animation package.
 Assume each frame passed is a keyframe on each bone active in the animation at worst case.
 * Cubic interpolation is currently not supported in Citrus for animations
 * Custom animation channels are created by keyframing the local X translation channel of an object that has the name of the channel followed by the `_CAP` postfix.
+* Known issue: ensure all DCC keyframes are sampled in the exporter options.

 ### Splines
 Splines (or curves) are supported in citrus toolbox for gameplay purposes.